 Once you’ve been diagnosed with periodontal disease, you will always have periodontal disease, which means you will have to continue to come in for your periodontal maintenance cleanings.
 This is a chronic condition that can be controlled with good oral home care and regular maintenance, but cannot be “cured,” which is why it is so important to come in regularly.

 The first step in treating gum disease is to get an SRP, AKA “scaling and root planing.”
 You may also have to get periodontal surgery.
 The goal of both the SRP and surgery is to stop the infection by cleaning and disinfecting the roots of your teeth above and below your gum line.

-Unfortunately though, once you have periodontal disease, you’ve already sustained permanent damage that results in pockets (spaces between the teeth and gums that can trap tartar and plaque) that you cannot clean solely at home with brushing and flossing, therefore need regular maintenance from your dental/periodontal office.
-Since it only takes 3 months for bacteria to grow and accumulate in these pockets after your cleanings you need to come in 3-4 times a year in order to “maintain” the progress you’ve made and keep those pockets clean.
+Unfortunately though, once you have periodontal disease, you’ve already sustained permanent damage that results in pockets (spaces between the teeth and gums that can trap tartar and plaque) that you cannot clean solely at home with brushing and flossing.
+This requires regular maintenance from your dental or periodontal office.
+Since it only takes three months for bacteria to grow and accumulate in these pockets after your cleanings, you need to come in three to four times a year in order to maintain the progress you’ve made and keep those pockets clean.

 The good news is that with these regular maintenance cleanings, you can shrink the pockets and create healthier gums.
 In the future, you may even be able to get back on a six-month program (though it will still be a periodontal maintenance cleaning, not a prophylaxis).
 Keeping up with these cleanings is important in order to keep the disease at bay.
 Periodontal disease is the leading cause of about 70% of adult tooth loss, and it affects three out of four people at some point in their life.